srnazng/Instagram/README.md

 - [X] Add profile name and biography
 - [X] Edit profile photo, name, and biography
 - [X] User can like a post and see number of likes for each post in the post home feed screen
+- [X] User can comment on a post and see all comments for each post in the post home feed screen

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):